Dog Behavior Guide

 Dog Harnesses & Collars

-A harness is designed for pulling by placing the restraint on the strongest part of the dog’s body, his chest and shoulders.
-Think of a horse pulling a wagon.
+A harness is designed to encourage a dog to pull by placing the restraint on the strongest part of the dog’s body, his chest and shoulders.
+They feel the pressure of the harness on their body and they instinctually pull.
+Think of sled dogs.
 A harness as a fashion statement is fine, but the leash should be connected to the collar, not the harness.

 Your dog’s collar should be flat, buckle style, wide, and appropriately sized for your dog’s neck.
 A prong collar is excellent for training and heeling, especially for large and strong breeds.
 Stay clear of choker-chain collars that will choke your dog by applying too much pressure to the trachea.